Mastectomy Surgery in Johnson City, TN

 A Mastectomy is a surgical procedure performed to remove the entire breast.
 All of the breast tissue is removed and can include adjacent tissue.
-The highly experienced surgeons at John Lawson Surgical Group specialize in performing breast surgeries including mastectomies.
+The highly experienced surgeons at Premier Surgical Lawson Group specialize in performing breast surgeries including mastectomies.
 Call (423) 975-5650 to schedule an appointment at our surgery center in Johnson City, TN today!

 Simple (Total) Mastectomy